Past Master and the Dillons

 Probably both, the Ouden-like vortex and the time tunnel.

-I will add that the shadowy hands are effective images of the book's conspiratorial backdrop.
-If the three figures are Proctor, Foreman, and Kingmaker, then the entire cover reads as an illustration of the novel’s first two—or perhaps three—chapters.
+I will add that the shadowy hands are effective images of the book’s conspiratorial backdrop.
+If the three figures are Proctor, Foreman, and Kingmaker, perhaps refracted through Thomas More, then the entire cover reads as an illustration of the novel’s first two, or possibly three, chapters.

-One reason to suspect that the cover is drawn directly from those opening chapters and depicts the outermost layer of the conspiracy is that the hands are human.
-There is another reason.
-It is the fascinating Paul/Sourwine connection:
+One reason to suspect that what we see is drawn directly from those opening chapters, and that it therefore depicts the outermost layer of the conspiracy, is that the hands are so conspicuously human.
+There is another reason as well.
+I am not sure I want to call it an Easter egg, though it probably is one: a design element with a fascinating Paul–Sourwine/Ouden connection.

 Owing to the diet he had followed from his youth—alcohol, wormwood, green snails—one of Sour John’s kidneys had become vitrified, and in apeculiar manner.
 Not only had it turned into glass, but it had turned intoglass of a fine jewel-like green.
 This he had seen himself on the fluoroscope.

-How else to explain that green dot, so strange, so oddly out of place?
-I have argued that the Sour John allegory matters because it provides one of two allegorical clues about Ouden and idolatry.
-Yet, the five critical allegories in Past Master are routinely passed over, much as many thousands of eyes have glanced at that green dot without ever stopping to think about it.
+No doubt some readers will think this a stretch, but how else is one to explain that green dot, so strange, so oddly out of place?
+Elsewhere, I have argued that the Sour John allegory matters because it provides one of two crucial allegorical clues to Ouden and idolatry.
+Yet the five critical allegories in Past Master are routinely passed over, much as tens of thousands of eyes have glanced at that green dot without ever stopping to think about it.

 One last thing, and this is hopeful.
 If only the two planet-like shapes overlaying the eye of the androgynous figure were a nod to one of the most important and overlooked passages in the book: